 “The supply of homes for sale isn’t keeping up with demand from eager buyers who are snapping up homes and driving up prices.”

-Disclaimer: This article contains predictions for the Eugene, Oregon real estate market that extend through 2020 and into 2021.
+Disclaimer: This article contains predictions for the Eugene, Oregon real estate market that extend throughout 2022.
 These projections were provided by third-party sources not associated with our company.
 We have gathered them here for the convenience of our blog readers.

 Need a Home Loan in Eugene?

 Since 1992, Sammamish Mortgage has been meeting the mortgage needs of borrowers across the Pacific Northwest.
 If you need a mortgage in Eugene, we’d love to help.
-We offer many different mortgage programs to borrowers throughout Oregon, Colorado, Idaho, and Washington State, and we’d love to help you too.
-Please contact us with any financing-related questions you have, or to receive a rate quote.
+We have been offering many different mortgage programs to borrowers throughout Oregon, Colorado, Idaho, and Washington State since 1992, and we’d love to help you too.
+Please contact us with any financing-related questions you have or to receive a rate quote.